USEPA/standardizedinventories/format specs/FlowbyProcess.md

-## Flow-By-SCC Process Format
+## Flow-By-Process Format
-Provides totals by source classification code (SCC) for units operating in an EPA facility.
-Currently only applies to NEI.
+Provides totals by facility process.
+Currently only applies to NEI and GHGRP.

 Field | Type | Required? | Description
 ----- | ---- | --------  | -----------